Ishwari131/-Prism-Insurance/README.md

 # -Prism-Insurance
-nteractive Power BI dashboard analyzing insurance data including premium revenue, claim amounts, policy types, and customer activity.
-Features KPI cards, DAX measures, slicers, and dynamic visuals to generate business insights and support data-driven decision-making for Prism Insurance.
+This project presents a comprehensive Insurance Analytics Dashboard developed using Power BI.
+The dashboard provides an executive-level overview of premium performance, claim trends, customer distribution, and policy analysis to support data-driven decision-making.

+The report is structured into multiple pages including an Executive Summary and Business Insights section for better strategic evaluation.